JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 Having someone like Charlie by my side was the antidote I didn’t know I needed.
 He was able to give me an environment where I could freely examine my thoughts as well as be that someone who would put me back on track when I started to spiral.
 We would dissect each thought and put every one of them into perspective.
 So that when the months went by, I slowly stopped asking myself what I could have done differently.
 My thoughts gradually shifted the question to: will knowing the answer make any real difference?
 Will it bring him back?

 A difficult yet necessary part of grief was accepting this new reality centered around how to live without the guilt of not being able to save him.
-It felt like my mind was constantly playing tug-a-war and each day, and my mindset would shift opinions all the time.
+It felt like my mind was constantly playing tug-a-war each day, and my mindset would shift opinions all the time.

 But then Charlie asked me what Grayson would think if I told him how I felt.
 And when I thought about it, when I *really* thought about it, I knew that everything I was feeling, all the guilt I was experiencing, Grayson would tell me that it wasn’t my fault.
 Even though I could never ask, I just had a strong feeling that he would say those exact words.
 Despite the many nightmares that told me otherwise, I couldn’t ever imagine Grayson telling me those things.

 Deep down, I knew that my own mind was only using guilt as a coping mechanism with how hopelessly out of control I felt.
 Subconsciously, holding on to the guilt created an inkling of hope that I could have done something to change what had happened.
 It was somehow easier to consider and understand than trying to accept that I would've never been able to stop it.
 That I was never in control to begin with.

 Charlie was the one who showed me the perspective that I was too closed off to think about.
-Sometimes, I would think about how things would turn out if he wasn’t persistent.
+Sometimes, I would think about how things would've turned out if he wasn’t persistent.

 If he didn’t care to listen.

 But the thought only lingered for a second before disappearing.
-I've been trying my best to stop thinking about the “what-ifs” these days.
+I'd been trying my best to stop thinking about the “what-ifs” these days.
 It was a dangerous game that I no longer wanted to participate in.

 So, by the time I made it to the cemetery, those thoughts were cleared away.
 It was an easy task to accomplish with the mesmerizing view in front of me.
 The sun was beginning to set, and it brought out the assembly of colors across the grassland.